Statement of Privilege

 I believe that learning from others’ lived experiences is one of the best ways to gain much needed perspective, and when we know better, we can start to do better.

 I believe in respect for all bodies, and in the power of active listening, validation, and compassionate care.

 I believe that quality care should be accessible to all.
-As such, I offer sliding scale rates for marginalized groups and those experiencing financial hardship.
+As such, I offer pro bono services for marginalized groups and those experiencing financial hardship through Recovery Care Collective.